-DSNY anticipates that both plug-in hybrid electric vehicles (with a gasoline engine) and pure electric (battery only) vehicles have a role to play in helping the City achieve PlaNYC2030's goals of conserving energy, making local air quality the best of any big American city, and reducing the greenhouse gas emissions from City operations 30% below FY2006 levels by 2017.
-Accordingly, in FY2012 DSNY purchased and received delivery of 14 state-of-the-art plug-in hybrid-electric Chevrolet Volt sedans, which are capable of running entirely on battery power for an extended range of up to 40 miles before a gasoline engine starts up to charge the battery.
-In total, DSNY has 21 plug-in hybrid-electric Chevrolet Volt sedans in service.
+Beyond the hybrid-electric light duty vehicles discussed above, DSNY anticipates that both plug-in hybrid electric vehicles (with a gasoline engine) and pure electric (battery only) vehicles have a role to play in helping the City achieve PlaNYC2030's goals of conserving energy, making local air quality the best of any big American city, and reducing the greenhouse gas emissions from City operations 30% below FY2005 levels by 2017.
+In FY2012 DSNY purchased and received delivery of 14 state-of-the-art plug-in hybrid-electric Chevrolet Volt sedans, which are capable of running entirely on battery power for an extended range of up to 40 miles before a gasoline engine starts up to charge the battery.
+DSNY purchased seven more Chevy Volts in CY2013, for a total of 21 plug-in hybrid-electric Chevrolet Volt sedans in service by the end of Calendar Year 2013.

-Volt vs. Prius
+Volt vs. Conventional Hybrid

 The Chevrolet Volt is now a commercially available model with the same California Air Resources Board (CARB) emissions rating (Alternate Technology Partial Zero Emission Vehicle, or AT-PZEV) as the 2011 Toyota Prius.
 As such, both the Volt and the Prius are capable of zero emissions when running only on battery power, but the Toyota Prius battery-only range is rated by the USEPA at under one mile.
 As a DSNY sedan on average travels approximately 33 miles in a day, in practice a 2011 Toyota Prius will utilize its internal combustion engine and have higher direct emissions than a Volt for a DSNY shift that does not exceed 35-40 miles of driving.
-(The 2012 Plug-in Prius has a USEPA rating of 11 miles in electric-only mode, which is a substantial improvement; DSNY did not have this model in 2011, however.)

 The Chevrolet Volts have performed well in the field.
-The primary advantage of the Volt over the 2011 Toyota Prius is the Volt's ability to run on pure electric battery mode for an extended range, therefore emitting fewer direct air emissions during a typical duty cycle than a Prius.
+The primary advantage of the Volt over a conventional hybrid such as the Toyota Prius or Ford Fusion Hybrid is the Volt's ability to run on pure electric battery mode for an extended range, therefore emitting fewer direct air emissions during a typical duty cycle than a conventional hybrid.
 According to the USEPA, a 2011 Volt gets the equivalent of 93 miles per gallon when operating in all-electric mode (MPGe), and 37 mpg when operating in gasoline mode, for an overall rating of 60 mpg.
+(The 2012 Volt has a USEPA rating of 94 miles per gallon in electric-only mode).
 The USEPA rated the Volt as capable of being driven an estimated 35 miles in all-electric mode.
-The USEPA rated the 2011 Toyota Prius as achieving 50 mpg combined/51 mpg City/48 mpg highway; the 2012 Plug-in Prius has a USEPA mileage rating of 95 MPGe in electric mode, but still 50 mpg combined.
-(The 2013 Volt achieves a USEPA rating of 101 MPGe city/93 MPGe highway/98 MPGe combined, and reportedly travels 38 miles in EV mode.)
+The USEPA rated the 2011 Toyota Prius as achieving 50 mpg combined/51 mpg City/48 mpg highway.
 If used with premium gasoline, as recommended by the manufacturer, the Volt fuel cost per gallon increases by 21 cents over regular gasoline.
 The fuel use and emissions of a Volt will vary depending on the amount driven between charges.
-In addition to fuel costs, other costs to be considered include depreciation and maintenance.
-As the City self-insures, any differential cost in insurances rates for these vehicles is not relevant.
+In addition to fuel costs, other costs to be